 Best Tent for Winter Backpacking

 What happens when you combine Mountain Hardwear’s lightweight backpacking tents with their four-season expedition tents?
-You get the Trango 2.
-What we love about the Trango 2 is that it isn’t as heavy and cumbersome as a standard expedition tent, but offers more durability and storm-protection than a normal backpacking tent.
+You get the Trango 2-Person Tent.
+It is a bastion of comfort and security amidst the unforgiving conditions of the alpine realm.

 Price: 0.00$